valancej/Anchore-Training-Guide/raw_content/registries/acr_configuration.md

----
-title: "Working with Azure Registry Credentials"
+## Working with Azure Registry Credentials
-weight: 1
----

 To use an Azure Registry, you can configure Anchore to use either the admin credential(s) or a service principal.
 Refer to Azure documentation for differences and how to setup each.
 When you've chosen a credential type, use the following to determine which registry command options correspond to each value for your credential type